 14. Bruno Mars

-Rousing speech by hitmaker Bruno Mars on dealing with haters and doubters in a world where everyone’s a critic.
-This interview with Ellen De Generes really gets going at 4:50, where Bruno gets passionate and goes direct to camera.
+A rousing speech by hitmaker Bruno Mars on dealing with haters and doubters in a world where everyone’s a critic.
+This interview with Ellen De Generes gets going at 4:50, where Bruno gets passionate and goes direct to camera.

 15. Nile Rodgers

 A 10-minute talk-cum-guitar lesson from Chic disco legend and the creative brain behind an enormous catalogue of hit records.
 Talking in soft tones that belie his electrifying presence, he tells us trade secrets about his signature guitar style and how to write songs.

 The Nile lets us in on this gem: “It’s not what you play; it’s what you don’t play that makes it funky…”

 Watch the video; you’ll see straight away what he means.

 16. Andrew Stanton / The clues to a great story